Osteopathy

 Private Osteopathy Appointments

 No referral is required for clients who wish to access private Osteopath appointments, however it is often helpful if you bring any relevant medical information will you to your first appointment (e.g scan reports) as a detailed medical history will be taken.
+If you have a referral from your GP you may be able to claim a Medicare rebate.

 Bookings can be made for private Osteopath appointments via the ‘book now’ button or by calling Strong & Stable on (03) 9762 0976.